FrancesCoronel/personal-website-v3/drafts/2019-06-02-being-a-unicorn.md

 I'm so used to giving technical talks at conferences, Meetups or events like these on topics like Progressive Web Apps, TypeScript or HTML & CSS - things I know a lot about and speak to without needing to feel vulnerable.

-And even though I received positive feedback from the talk, at times throughout this talk, I felt unauthentic or out of place.
-Alicia had let me know before the talk that all the students accepted to SMASH Academy were required to be first-generation (meaning neither of their parents had received a degree) and from a low-income family (meaning they qualified for the free or reduced lunch program at their schools).
+And even though I received positive feedback from the talk, at times throughout this talk, I wasn't sure if I was the right person to talk to these students.

+Sure, I was a minority female in the tech industry.
+But Alicia had let me know before the talk that all the students accepted to SMASH Academy were required to be first-generation (meaning neither of their parents had received a degree) and from a low-income family (meaning they qualified for the free or reduced lunch program at their schools).

 I identified as neither of first-gen or low-income but I recognize that the lack of diversity in tech from the socio-economic representation to demographic representation across all underrepresented populations is a very visible and well-known issue.